 I grew up washing my face with Neutrogena soap.
 Every day, without fail.
 So part of me still loves a good bar of soap to wash away the day's dirt and makeup.
+Nowadays my skin needs something more gentle, and this goat's milk face soap bar with soft bentonite clay, almond oil, and vanilla soothes as well as cleanses.

-With Mother's Day around the corner it's a good time to pick up a block of melt and pour soap from the craft store and play around with making a big batch of soaps for gifts.
+With Mother's Day around the corner, it's a good time to pick up a block of melt and pour soap from the craft store and play around with making a big batch of soaps for gifts.
 I used the goat's milk glycerin soap because I love the creamy texture.

 And the soap bases are perfect for getting creative with making your own skincare formulation.
 Here's what we used for our facial soap:

-Goat's milk glycerin soap: You can find 2-pound blocks of soap at most craft stores.
+Goat's milk glycerin soap: You can find 2-pound blocks of melt-and-pour soap at most craft stores.
 Goat's milk is naturally high in vitamins and minerals.
 It is also rich in butterfat, which makes it the perfect moisturizer.
 Vitamin E, which is beneficial to the skin, is found in abundance in this soap.

 Bentonite clay: Clay makes an excellent addition for its ability to draw out impurities and dry up excess oil.